Cardinals remove Kyler Murray’s independent-study addendum

 GLENDALE, Ariz.
+(AP)The Arizona Cardinals trusted Kyler Murray’s football ability so much that they were comfortable giving the quarterback a contract that was worth nearly a quarter billion dollars.

+Now – after an ample dose of embarrassment for the organization – the Cardinals have also decided they trust him to study.

-(AP) — The Arizona Cardinals have removed an addendum to quarterback Kyler Murray’s $230.5 million, five-year contract that mandated at least four hours of “independent study” during game weeks.
+The Cardinals announced Thursday that they’ve removed an addendum to Murray’s $230.5 million, five-year contract that mandated at least four hours of ”independent study” during game weeks.

 ”After seeing the distraction it created, we removed the addendum from the contract,” the team said Thursday in a statement. ”It was clearly perceived in ways that were never intended.
 Our confidence in Kyler Murray is as high as it’s ever been and nothing demonstrates our belief in his ability to lead this team more than the commitment reflected in his contract.”

-Earlier in the day, Murray burst through the locker room door, marched up to the podium for an impromptu media session and declared that there have been no “shortcuts” to success during his football career, no matter what provisions the Cardinals included in his new contract.
+Earlier Thursday, Murray burst through the locker room door, marched up to the podium for an impromptu media session and declared that there have been no ”shortcuts” to success during his football career, no matter what provisions the Cardinals included in his new contract.

-In a rare show of public emotion, Murray vociferously defended his football study habits a few days after the NFL Network reported the unique addendum.
+It was a rare show of public emotion for Murray, who vociferously defended his football study habits a few days after the NFL Network reported the unique addendum.
+The two sides agreed to the contract on July 21, making Murray one of the league’s highest-paid quarterbacks at $46.1 million per season.

 Murray is used to criticism about his game.
 That’s part of the territory.
 He’ll take heat for a bad throw, bad decision, bad body language or even his height at a listed 5-foot-10.